Iberis amara: Description

 The petals are prominently unequal, with the outer two nearly twice as long as the sepals.
 This is controlled by the timing of the expression of the IaTCP1 gene (a member of the TCP protein domain family), which induces extra cell proliferation in the two larger petals, which are 5–8 mm 10 mm long, obovate-oblong, and cuneate beneath.

 The suborbicular siliculae (fruit) are typically 5 mm, reaching 7 mm in diameter, with deeply notched apices, and wings which widen somewhat towards the top.
 The styles are as long as or slightly exceed the apical notch, with valves that have reticulate veins.
 The reddish-brown seeds are about 3 mm long, broadly ovate, and weakly winged beneath.

+Iberis amara contains flavonoids that can be extracted by using supercritical fluid extraction method.